You are listening to the Sean Hannity Radio Show Podcast.

 And then the people in the middle, they kind of go either way.

-Yeah, back to my original question.
+Back to my original question.

-Based on your classification of people, with many being good, many being in the middle, and two percent being psychopathic, and based on all the information you've been able to read and and glean from from things that Americans don't have the opportunity to see except that you're sharing it.
+Well, based on what you just said to me, let me ask the question this way: based on your classification of people, with many being good, many being in the middle, and 2% being psychopathic, and based on all the information you've been able to read and glean from things that Americans don't have the opportunity to see, except that you're sharing it, how would you classify Barack Obama and Hillary Clinton?

 Obama's hard to understand.

-The president should be someone who forces accountability on the government rather than someone who uh tries to hide when the government gets it wrong.
+The president should be someone who forces accountability on the government rather than someone who tries to hide when the government gets it wrong.

-And Hillary Hill Hillary Clinton, I mean, I'm not that interested in the personal assessment.
+Hillary Clinton, I mean, I'm not that interested in the personal assessment.

-You're able to glean things that others are not.
+But you're able to, let me say this: you're able to glean things that others are not.

-All things Democrats say, they're the champions of women's rights.
+They're the champions of women's rights.

-They're the champions like Hillary Clinton takes money from the Saudis, the Saudis practice Sharia, treat women, they kill gays and lesbians, and there's no religious freedom for Christians or Jews.
+The Saudis practice Sharia, treat women, they kill gays and lesbians, and there's no religious freedom for Christians or Jews.

 I find that repressive.